hotwax/oms-documentation/user-manuals/order-management/allocate-sales-order.md

 For automated facility selection, user can either wait next brokering run or use Broker Now function to broker items immediately.&#x20;
 {% endhint %}

-1. Go to  the Hamburger Menu in the OMS > Order Management section > Sales Orders to open the Find Sales Order page.
-2. Select the order to open the View Sales Order page.
-3. Select the line item and click Release function.&#x20;
+1. Select the line item and click Release function.&#x20;
-4. View the inventory and select any facility using the radio button.&#x20;
+2. View the inventory and select any facility using the radio button.&#x20;
-5. Release the item to the selected facility.&#x20;
+3. Release the item to the selected facility.&#x20;
-6. Click the history function to view the changes.
+4. Click the history function to view the changes.

 {% embed url="https://youtu.be/_8XcDyvb3sY" %}
 Video: Release item